MarceloLuisDantas/Sector-Seven/README.md

 ```

 ### Creating tests
-Testing in Sector is just additional C files.
+Tests in Sector is just additional C files.
 The goal is to make test creation as simple as possible, requiring nothing more than a name and a few functions.
 Sector Seven handles only the compilation and execution of tests - there isn't yet a dedicated library to assist with test creation itself.

 To create a test, you first need to make a file that will serve as the main test file containing all the test cases you want to run.
 In the [structs](/test/src/structs/) directory, you'll find two array implementations: one for integers [`array_int.c`](/test/src/structs/array_int.c) and another for floats [`array_float.c`](/test/src/structs/array_float.c).
 The testing simply required creating corresponding test files for each code you want to test ([`array_int_test.c`](/test/src/structs/array_int_test.c) and [`array_float_test.c`](/test/src/structs/array_float_test.c) respectively).
 Note that while test filenames don't need to end with _test, this naming convention is recommended.